 As storytellers, we often look for ways to make our characters as lifelike as possible: we give them internal struggles, external goals, difficult challenges, and hard choices to make, all while raising the stakes and doling out consequences for every action our characters take.

 Today let’s examine an oft-overlooked element of storytelling: character relationships.

 I recently read a novel — a very good novel with fully realized characters, an interesting plot, and a compelling setting — but after I finished the book, I realized that the character relationships weren’t fully developed.
 Almost every character in the story intrigued me, but their relationships didn’t rise to a level that felt authentic.
 The reader was asked to believe that friendships were forming based on minimal interactions without much depth.

 Relationships Are Complicated

 Relationships are not easy to depict, because they are complex, complicated, and often difficult enough in real life — let alone in a made-up story.
 People in our lives will inevitably disappoint us, impress us, hurt us, and help us.
 And it takes time for bonds to develop and strengthen — bonds that could be shattered in an instant of betrayal.

 The relationships in a story will resonate best if they reflect reality — if they are full of the depth and complexities, the ups and downs, that we experience in our own real-life relationships.

 Plenty of stories do this well.
 In Harry Potter (aff link), three kids meet on a train, and then we watch their friendships flourish over the course of seven books, but not without the occasional setback.
-Every relationship in the story is earned, because we see the relationships forge over time.
+Every relationship in the story is earned, because we see the relationships forged over time.
 That’s what makes them believable.
 That’s what makes them resonate.
 They feel real.